Categories

 • Any player who does not meet the MGA 2-in-30 handicap posting policy or has not submitted a written appeal for exemption prior to play to [email protected] if they are unable to meet the requirement, will automatically play as a 0 handicap for Men’s Night.

-• This week’s format allows for the completion of a 9-hole round that is NOT valid for handicap posting purposes.
+• This week’s format allows for the completion of a 9-hole round that is valid for handicap posting purposes.
+Men’s Night scores must be posted promptly to your handicap account.
+Any player who places but has not posted will have their score disqualified from placement consideration.

 Upcoming MGA Schedule